WD-Scott/MonteCarlo-Simulator/README.md

 ###### Returns:
 A pandas df with the counts of each face value per roll.
 Includes indexes for the roll number and columns showing die face values.
 ##### ``jackpot(self)``:
-A method that computes how many times the game resulted in all faces being identical.
-Returns an integer for the number times to the user.
+A method that computes how many times the game resulted in all faces being identical and returns an integer for the number of times to the user.
 Stores the results as a dataframe of jackpot results in a public attribute.
 ###### Parameters:
 - None
 ###### Returns: